 - **Query Logic**:

-- The engine performs a sequential scan of the **Index** (not the table), performing a bitwise **AND** between the query signature and each stored row signature.
+- **The Filter Scan**: Postgres performs a sequential scan of the **Index** (not the table), performing a bitwise **AND** between the query signature and each stored row signature.

 - If `(RowSignature & QuerySignature) == QuerySignature`, it is a potential match.